uqlibrary/technology-training/Python/seaborn_intro/seaborn_intro.md

 ![image](https://user-images.githubusercontent.com/118239146/208792588-8af0ba47-241a-4560-ad6b-924f5a7315a8.png)

 > Specifically, the input for `estimator = ` should be a function that seaborn can apply to each variable.
-Others include `min`, `max`, `median`, etc., and there are lots included in the mathematics module `numpy`, which should be imported as `import numpy as np`
+Others include `min`, `max`, etc., and there are lots included in the mathematics module `numpy`, which should be imported with `import numpy as np`

 The errorbars aren't so helpful here, so let's remove them.
 There are two ways to do this, depending on your version of seaborn: